Moist & Fluffy Vegan Banana Bread Recipe (Gluten Free!)

 If you want to upgrade your classic vegan banana bread to have a bit more excitement, try some of these fun banana bread mix-ins and toppings!

-- Chopped nuts, such as walnuts, pecans, almonds, even peanuts!
+- Chopped walnuts or other nuts, such as pecans, almonds, even peanuts!

 - Chocolate chips